bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 </script>
 ~~~

-And look for the following line:
+This is an Embedded RuBy (ERB) file.
+Look for the following line:

 ~~~html
 <h1 id="main-text" class="display-4 mb-4"> <%= t("landing.welcome").html_safe %></h1>
 ~~~

-The function `t("landing.welcome")` retrieves the localized version of the welcome message.
-For English, this text is retrieved from `config/locales/en.yml`.
-Here's the section that specifices the localized strings for the English.
+The function `t("landing.welcome")` retrieves the localized version of the label `welcome.message`.
+For English, this retrieves the string from [en.yml](https://github.com/bigbluebutton/greenlight/blob/master/config/locales/en.yml).
+Edit `config/locales/en.yml` and look for the following section:

 ~~~yml
   landing: